 Inspired by his love for the idealized and stylized figurative art from Baroque painters, K Austin's solo exhibition "Oscura Luce" presents drawing, photography, and sculpture as a medium to talk about figurative art in a more contemporary time.
+Austin is a student at the Cleveland Institute of Art, and this exhibit is being presented with support from CIA and Creativity Works.

 "Clothing is a barrier from the idea that the skin we’re in is natural.
 The thin fabrics seen throughout the photography portion of my project is the ideation of the clothing.
 The light in the pieces bringing the figure out of the darkness is connected to this idea that working with the figure in both drawing and sculpture is a lost idea that is looked down upon in society today.
 The beauty of these pieces is intended to change this idea.